-Ms. SUZAN MARBUCH(ph): John Paul, very, very good.
+SUZAN MARBUCH: John Paul, very, very good.
 (Turkish spoken)

 WATSON: A woman named Suzan Marbuch pats her head in respect when she mentions Pope John Paul II.
 She's not nearly as enthusiastic, though, about the current pontiff.

-Mr. MUSTAFA KAIYA (Protest Organizer): He said that Islam did not bring anything to the world, for the world.
+MUSTAFA KAIYA: He said that Islam did not bring anything to the world, for the world.
 And he said Mohammed is a terrorist; Mohammed brought bloodshed.
 This is not acceptable.

-Professor ALI CARKOGLU (Political Science, Sabanci University): If he wants, he can.
+ALI CARKOGLU: If he wants, he can.
 The question is whether or not he will choose to.